 Instructions

-- Add the flour and stir continuously, until the flour turns a light brown color.
-You must not stop stirring or the flour will burn!
+- Add the diced ham and sauté for 30 seconds, then add the flour and stir continuously until the flour turns light brown.
+Don't stop stirring, or the flour will burn!

 - Turn off the heat and let the dough cool to room temperature.